Poojaagadhe/yoga-wellness-rag-app/README.md

 ## 📱 APK File Clarification

+### UI Platform Choice

-This project is implemented as a **web-based application** using Streamlit.
+This project is implemented as a web-based application using Streamlit, which is explicitly allowed as per the project specification (“Simple Python web UI – Streamlit”).

-Streamlit does not support native Android APK generation.
-However, the application is fully functional on mobile browsers.
+The application is fully accessible via desktop and mobile browsers.

-If required, the app can be wrapped into an APK using WebView or Trusted Web Activity tools, which is outside the scope of this assignment.

 ---